 18. Warwick Castle was once owned by a 2-year old girl.
 Henry de Beachamp only had one daughter named Anne.
 When he passed away she was only 2 years old and she inherited the castle.
 Unfortunately, she died at the age of 5.

 19. Ever wonder how Richard Neville became Earl of Warwick?
 Because Anne died at the age of 5 and didn’t have any heirs, the title was passed on to her maternal aunt, who therefore passed the title to her uncle by marriage, Richard Neville.

 20. In 1640, the castle was reinforced to prepare for the First English Civil War fought between Parliamentarians (“Roundheads”) and Royalists (“Cavaliers”).
-The adopted son of Sir Fulke Greville who received the castle from King James, Robert Greville, was able to withstand the siege and the castle was yet again used as a prison for captured Royalists.
+The adopted son of Sir Fulke Greville who received the castle from King James, Robert Greville, was able to withstand the siege, and the castle was yet again used as a prison for captured Royalists.

 21. Warwick Castle has a connection to the famous Gunpowder Plot.
 The conspirators were hiding and awaiting news in Dunchurch in Warwickshire, not too far from Warwick Castle.
-When they heard the plot had failed, they stole horses from the castle’s stable in order to facilitate their escape.
-It didn’t help, all of them were executed in one of the most gruesome ways conceivable, by being hung, drawn and quartered.
+When they heard the plot had failed, they stole horses from the castle’s stable to facilitate their escape.
+It didn’t help, all of them were executed in one of the most gruesome ways conceivable, by being hung, drawn, and quartered.

 23. Mickey Mouse almost never existed.
 It’s real!
 A distant relative of Walt Disney named Edward Disney was held prisoner in Warwick Castle after the First English Civil War in 1642.
 Luckily he was a rich nobleman and they didn’t chop off his head.
 This way, we were able to enjoy the adventures of Mickey, Donald and the rest of them as a kid.